The kicker formation is a reversal pattern that starts with a candle in the direction of the primary trend, followed by a gap contrary to the trend.

 The main reason for this is the high success rate of the pattern.
 For me, I don’t deal well with losing (at least I’m honest).

-- The two candles prior and after the gap should not overlap.
+The two candles prior to and after the gap should not overlap.

-- The kicker pattern is a result of rapid switch of forces, which is often caused by a major event.
+The kicker pattern is a result of a rapid switch of forces, which is often caused by a major event.

 There are two types of kicker patterns based on their potential:

 Bullish Kicker Pattern: It starts with a bullish trend with a bullish candle at the end, followed by a bearish gap and a bearish candle.